mlammens/sdm-uncertainty-notes/annotated-bib.md

 * Their take home messages are that their analytic approach is faster than bootstrapping and doesn't include the independence assumption of PPPMs.
 For their bootstrapping example of the *Aedes aegypti* mosquito, the run took over eight hours, which wouldn't be practical to implement in something like Wallace (I don't think)
 * Ultimately, this was thought provoking, and stimulated some interesting ideas, but I'm not sure if this methodology will be implement or used in my final approach.

+Meynard, C. N., Leroy, B., & Kaplan, D. M. (2019).
+Testing methods in species distribution modelling using virtual species: What have we learnt and what are we missing?
+Ecography, 42(12), 2021–2036. https://doi.org/10.1111/ecog.04385

 Myers, B. J. E., Weiskopf, S. R., Shiklomanov, A. N., Ferrier, S., Weng, E., Casey, K. A., Harfoot, M., Jackson, S. T., Leidner, A. K., Lenton, T. M., Luikart, G., Matsuda, H., Pettorelli, N., Rosa, I. M. D., Ruane, A. C., Senay, G. B., Serbin, S. P., Tittensor, D. P., & Beard, T. D. (2021).
 A New Approach to Evaluate and Reduce Uncertainty of Model-Based Biodiversity Projections for Conservation Policy Formulation.
 BioScience, 71(12), 1261–1273. https://doi.org/10.1093/biosci/biab094